-A decorative stitch for advanced beginners, and it makes an excellent border.
-Crochet it in one color for a simple design or change colors to create something complex.
+A decorative stitch for advanced beginners.
+It makes an excellent border.
+Crochet it in one color for a simple design or change colors.

 A beautiful stitch resembling a multiple-sided star.
 This is suitable for all kinds of crocheted creations!
 Aka, the Catherine wheel stitch and the Harlequin stitch.

 The raised pebble look is appealing to those who enjoy clean lines.
 It looks amazing and is also easy to crochet.
 If you’re a crochet newbie, choose this for an adventurous texture.
 As long as you know with single and treble crochet, get making!

 An absolutely stunning and beautifully textured work!
 This popular mosaic technique is a gorgeous crochet pattern.
 Luckily, it’s not too difficult to follow.

 Back Loop Chevron Stitch

 This classic technique creates an elegant, straightforward ripple.
 There’s a puffy texture, and it works with many blankets, throws, and afghans.

 Perfect for blankets!
 Because of its dense nature, this works for scarves, hats, or washcloths.
 It uses single crochet and double crochet.

 A warm, dense texture.
 Whether in a solid color or a color combination, it’s beautiful, unique, and works well for almost any project.

 Used for borders, this is a sweet finish to a blanket project.